Abdominal or pelvic radiotherapy side effects: sickness and weight loss

 Find out about how to cope with feeling sick during or after radiotherapy to the pelvic area or tummy (abdomen).
 There is information about

 Radiotherapy to the pelvic area or tummy (abdomen) area can make you feel sick.
 You might actually vomit.
 This may last for a few weeks after the treatment has finished.
 Medicines, diet, and sometimes complementary therapies can help to control sickness.

 The sickness can usually be well controlled with medicines.
 Your radiotherapy doctor (clinical oncologist) or nurse can prescribe some anti sickness tablets (anti emetics) for you to take.
 Most people find they can manage by taking an anti sickness tablet about 20 minutes to an hour before they have each radiotherapy session.

 Other people find they manage better by taking anti sickness tablets regularly throughout the day while they are going through a course of treatment.
 You can discuss with your doctor or nurse which would be best for you.

 If the anti sickness tablets don't seem to help, make sure you go back to your doctor or specialist nurse and tell them straight away.
 There are lots of different anti sickness drugs and sometimes it takes a few tries to find the one that suits you.

 Anti sickness medicines can often greatly reduce sickness.
-But other methods, such as complementary therapies or changing your diet may also help.
+But other methods, such as complementary therapies or changing your diet might also help.